A Clinical Trial of the Effects of Dietary Patterns on Blood Pressure (DASH Trial)

 Source: View publication →

-The DASH trial demonstrated that a dietary pattern rich in fruits, vegetables, and low-fat dairy products, with reduced saturated fat and total fat, significantly lowers blood pressure in adults compared to a typical American diet.
+A dietary pattern rich in fruits, vegetables, and low-fat dairy products, and reduced in saturated and total fat, significantly lowers blood pressure in adults with high-normal blood pressure or mild hypertension.

 Key Findings